Apostasy: Sikhism

 These four transgressions which lead to apostasy were first listed by Guru Gobind Singh, the final human guru of Sikhs.

+Zoroastrianism

+In the Zoroastrian holy book, the Avesta, in the Vendidad section at the beginning of chapter 15, the text mentions the greatest sins a Zoroastrian might commit, the first of which is spreading a doctrine other than the Zoroastrian faith to other Zoroastrians.
+The punishment for this act is two hundred beheadings.

+In the book Tansir a book specializing in punishments during the Sasanian era, there is a distinction made between those who leave Zoroastrianism and those who introduce heresies into it.
+The former states that previously, those who left Zoroastrianism were killed immediately.
+However, because the king desired a lighter punishment, the first step was imprisonment, and Zoroastrian religious scholars were summoned to persuade the apostate to return to Zoroastrianism.
+If he refused and remained defiant, he was killed.
+As for those who introduce heresies into Zoroastrianism in the name of religious interpretation, the punishment was torture to death by having an elephant trample them.

 Other religious movements

 Controversies over new religious movements (NRMs) have often involved apostates, some of whom join organizations or web sites opposed to their former religions.
 A number of scholars have debated the reliability of apostates and their stories, often called "apostate narratives".

 The role of former members, or "apostates", has been widely studied by social scientists.
 At times, these individuals become outspoken public critics of the groups they leave.
 Their motivations, the roles they play in the anti-cult movement, the validity of their testimony, and the kinds of narratives they construct, are controversial.
 Some scholars like David G. Bromley, Anson Shupe, and Brian R. Wilson have challenged the validity of the testimonies presented by critical former members.
 Wilson discusses the use of the atrocity story that is rehearsed by the apostate to explain how, by manipulation, coercion, or deceit, he was recruited to a group that he now condemns.

 Sociologist Stuart A. Wright explores the distinction between the apostate narrative and the role of the apostate, asserting that the former follows a predictable pattern, in which the apostate uses a "captivity narrative" that emphasizes manipulation, entrapment and being victims of "sinister cult practices".
 These narratives provide a rationale for a "hostage-rescue" motif, in which cults are likened to POW camps and deprogramming as heroic hostage rescue efforts.
 He also makes a distinction between "leavetakers" and "apostates", asserting that despite the popular literature and lurid media accounts of stories of "rescued or recovering 'ex-cultists'", empirical studies of defectors from NRMs "generally indicate favorable, sympathetic or at the very least mixed responses toward their former group".